OCA/geospatial/web_view_leaflet_map/readme/DEVELOP.md

 </record>
 ```

-**Library Update**

-For the time being, the module embed the lealflet.js library version
-1.9.4 ( released on May 18, 2023.)

-If a new release is out:

-- please download it here <https://leafletjs.com/download.html>
-- update the javascript, css and images, present in the folder
-  `static/lib/leaflet`
-- test the features
-- make a Pull Request

 **Default position in the map**

 By default, the position of the map is defined by the user, in the